Chronic pain after surgery

 Treatment of chronic post-surgical pain

-Treatment does not depend upon what sort of surgery you have had but rather on the mechanism that results in you having pain.
-For example, not everyone who suffers pain following a mastectomy will have that pain for the same reason.
-The treatment will depend on the type of pain and also the reason for the pain developing and not on the fact that the surgical operation happened to be a mastectomy.
+Treatment does not depend upon what sort of surgery you have had but rather on the mechanism that results in you having the persistent pain.
+For example, not everyone who suffers pain following a mastectomy will have the same ‘type’ of pain or for the same underlying reason.
+The treatment will depend on the characteristics of the pain and also the possible reason for the pain developing and not on the fact that the surgical operation happened to be a mastectomy.

 The best treatment for the pain will depend upon the mechanism causing it.
-Treatments include: tricyclic antidepressants, anticonvulsants, painkillers, TENS (transcutaneous electrical nerve stimulation) and injections.
-Based on our clinical experience, nerve destruction (peripheral nerve ablation) should never be used in the management of chronic post-surgical pain.
+Treatments include: tricyclic antidepressants, anti-convulsants, painkillers, TENS (transcutaneous electrical nerve stimulation) and injections.
+Based on our clinical experience, nerve destruction (peripheral nerve ablation) should not be used in the management of chronic post-surgical pain.

 It is not always possible to control the pain and other symptoms adequately.
-In such cases, a psychology-based pain management approach can help you to cope with your symptoms and reduce the impact on your daily life.
+In such cases, a psychology-based pain management approach or physiotherapy support can help you to cope with your symptoms and reduce the impact on your daily life.

 How common is it?